-1. Compare quotes to get Best Exchange Rate when receiving currency from abroad
+Always compare quotes to get the best exchange rate when receiving currency from abroad

 A currency broker can offer exchange rates that are far better than any bank will offer.
 For example conversions around £100,00 equivalent, this could mean receiving at least £4,500 when funds arrive.

 To get a quote and see how much money a currency broker can save you when receiving large amounts of money from overseas you can compare currency transfer services here.

 One of the biggest issues with receiving money from abroad is that currency prices move all the time and misjudging the transaction time can have a serious impact on how much money from abroad you will receive.